Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn Pastiche.md

 Robert's gaze wandered around the room as Maximilian described what he knew of Levi's relationships.
 Not much in the way of family, except a sister in the nearby village.
 A few friends, but none lived close by.

 Levi's body was discovered in the dining room.
-While an autopsy hadn't been performed, Robert assumed the cause of death to be blunt force trauma from the overhead chandelier falling onto him. '*That would mean the killer is likely someone in the mansion household,*' Robert thought.
+While an autopsy hadn't been performed, Robert assumed the cause of death was being crushed beneath the chandelier. '*That would mean the killer is likely someone in the mansion household,*' Robert thought.
 At the very least, someone on the inside was a co-conspirator.
 He'd need a list of staff members to speak to, but where to begin?

 "The only thing I can think of, is a fight Levi got into with Sebastian a month ago," Maximilian said, leaning forward in the sofa.
 A fight.
 That was a start.